© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Crop mark site SW of Oldmoor is a scheduled monument protected by Historic England under reference 1002145.
 View the official record →

-Crop mark site SW of Oldmoor is an ancient monument in Essex, England, identified through aerial photography as cropmarks on the landscape.
+Crop mark site SW of Oldmoor is a prehistoric monument located in Essex, England, identified through aerial photography as a complex of cropmarks revealing archaeological features beneath the modern ground surface.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002145.

 Crop mark site SW of Oldmoor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002145.